conk-creet/CSCI-235/README.md

 # CSCI-235
-Projects for Software Algorithms lol
+Copy of gitclassroom repository for software algorithms